 By some estimates, as many as 99% of all dogs sold in pet stores come from puppy mills.
 A recent study by the University of Pennsylvania also reports that dogs born in puppy mills often suffer long-term emotional and psychological effects.
 No matter how caring or loving the homes where many of these animals end up, some are so severely traumatized that they never fully recover from the conditions they began their lives in.
 Read more »

-Animal Support was founded by Julian Omidi, his brother Michael Omidi, M.D. and Maria Abaca who are all life-long animal welfare advocates.
+Animal Support was founded by Julian Omidi and his brother Michael Omidi, M.D. who are all life-long animal welfare advocates.
 Motivated by the multitude of issues associated with pet over-population and mistreatment, the founders created this organization to educate the public on the issue, support animal protection and adoption services, and promote spay and neuter laws.

 What is Animal Abuse?

 Animal abuse is the neglect or harm an animal suffers from its owner.
 When animals are victims of abuse, they are powerless to either stop it or report it.
 Whether it be providing the animals with insufficient food, water, and living conditions or purposely harming the animal.
 While direct violence towards animals appears a more serious issue for pets, traditionally neglect is the number one cause of death for animals that are abused, due to starvation and dehydration.
 Consistently, people who are guilty of animal abuse have mental and or emotional problems that can grow into violence towards other people and family members.

 It is our hope at AnimalSupport.org to sponsor a network of resources dedicated to animal protection, rescue and adoption.
 Please join us in our goal of ending animal abuse by recommending charities and organizations that fight to stop this horrific practice.